 Annual Fee: $0 if you pay your Rogers bill with this card $29 otherwise.

 - 4% cash back on all foreign currency transactions (note that they still charge a 2.5% on fx, so the net reward is 1.5% on foreign currency transactions);

 - 1.75% cash back on everything else; and,

-- Cash back must be used towards Rogers products.
-Although some have reported to have phoned into Rogers Bank once a year to apply the accumulated cash back as a statement credit.
+- Cash back must be used towards Rogers products or phoned into Rogers Bank in December to apply the accumulated cash back as a statement credit.

 The Fido MasterCard is very similar to the Rogers MasterCard above, but with slightly less cash back and no annual fee to think about.
 4% cash back on foreign currency transactions, which works out to be a 1.5% net benefit after counting the 2.5% FX surcharge.
 This card also offers 1.5% cash back on everything else.
 Note though that the cash back accumulated is supposed to be used towards Fido services, and you may be able to get a statement credit instead by phoning in (like the Rogers card).

 Annual Fee: $0

 - 4% cash back on all foreign currency transactions (note that they still charge a 2.5% on fx, so the net reward is 1.5% on foreign currency transactions); and,